Submissions

 Article Types

-Science, Engineering and Technology accepts the following article types:
+Science, Engineering and Technology journal accepts the following article types:

-• Research Article: High-quality scientific contributions that face the challenging research topics listed in the aim & scope section of the journal.
-These article should present well-rounded studies reporting innovative advances that further knowledge about a topic.
-They might include new results and discoveries on those topics or short surveys/tutorials.
-The conclusions for this article type should be supported by the results.
-Authors are encoured to use a standard format called IMRAD (Introduction, Materials and Methods, Results, and Discussion).
+• Research Article are high-quality scientific contributions that address challenging research topics outlined in the journal's aim & scope section.
+These articles should present comprehensive studies showcasing innovative advancements that contribute to the understanding of a particular subject.
+They may feature new findings and discoveries or offer concise surveys and tutorials.
+Conclusions in this article type should be substantiated by the presented results.
+Authors are encouraged to follow the IMRAD format (Introduction, Materials and Methods, Results, and Discussion).

 Article Structure